-BERLIN -- Deutsche Bank, Germany's biggest bank, and domestic rival Commerzbank have decided to open talks on a possible merger, the lenders said Sunday in an announcement that followed months of speculation about such a combination.
+BERLIN -- Germany's biggest bank, Deutsche Bank, and domestic rival Commerzbank plan to open talks on a possible merger.

-Commerzbank said in a one-sentence statement that the banks "have agreed today to start discussions with an open outcome on a potential merger."
+Commerzbank said in a brief statement Sunday that the two lenders "have agreed today to start discussions with an open outcome on a potential merger."

-Deutsche Bank said its management board had decided to "review strategic options" and added that that there was no certainty of any transaction emerging.
-It said "in this context, we confirm that we are engaging in discussions with Commerzbank."
+Deutsche Bank said its management board had decided to "review strategic options" and stressed that there is no certainty of any transaction emerging.
+It added that "in this context we confirm that we are engaging in discussions with Commerzbank."

-However, there has been persistent speculation over recent months that the two lenders, with apparent encouragement from the German government, would explore a possible combination.
+Sunday's announcement follows months of speculation that the two lenders, with encouragement from the German government, would explore a possible combination.